llliphys/VASP-WANNIER/README.md

 ```

 ```
-pyvasp.py is a Python class which implements an antomative workflow from creating inputs from sratch and restarting from existing calculations to submitting calculations to popular job manager systems such as PBS and SLURM.
+pythvasp.py is a Python class which implements an antomative DFT-VASP workflow from creating inputs from sratch and restarting from existing calculations to submitting calculations to popular job manager systems such as PBS and SLURM.
 Here below presents a basic how-to-use-pyvasp:

-from pyvasp import PythVasp
+from pythvasp import PythVasp

 INP = "INPUT" # containing POSCAR and POTCAR